mmig/cordova-plugin-gadgetbridge/README.md

 ----

-Cordova plugin for using [Gadgetbridge][1] as a library, for accessing Pebble, Mi Band etc. devices.
+Cordova plugin for using [Gadgetbridge][1] as a library, for accessing Pebble, Mi Band etc. devices on Android devices.

 # Limitations

+Supported platforms:
+ * `android`

-Due to background service, _Gadgetbridge_ can be installed only once on an android-device:
+Due to background services, _Gadgetbridge_ can be installed only once on an android-device:
  * either the _Gadgetbrige_ app itself
  * or exactly one app that uses this cordova-plugin